-Import Duty from Vietnam to US in 2026: Tariff Rates & Complete Guide
+Import Duty from Vietnam to US: 2026 Tariff Rates and Landed Cost Guide

 In this guide

-Current US Tariff Rates on Vietnamese Goods (March 2026)
+Current US Tariff Rate on Apparel Imports From Vietnam (May 2026)

 | Tariff Layer | Rate | Status | Applies To |